carrascomj/maudy/README.md

 # maudy

-We have a kinetics-informed Bayesian neural network that solves accepts three kinds of variables:
+We have a neural-embedded Bayesian kinetic model that solves three kinds of variables through Stochastic Variational Inference:

 1. Boundary variables.
 2. Observed variables.